wkentdag/sup/README.md

 - <a name="useridvisible-get">**`/users/:id/visible`**</a>
     - **Method**: GET
     - **Description:** Get an array of statuses visible to the user
+    	- **NOTE**: see [issue #8](https://github.com/wkentdag/sup/issues/8): during development, this returns ALL statuses that have ever been visible to the user, not just currently active statuses
     - **Params:** `id`: integer, a user's ID
     - **Request body:** *none*
     - **Content-Type**: application/json